 1/2 tsp pepper

-Blend ingredients in food processor until very smooth.
+Blend ingredients in food processor until very smooth, adding a little water as needed to create a smooth texture.
 Transfer to a serving bowl and cover.
 Le sit at room temp for 20-30 min.
 Before serving.
 Garnish with fresh parsley.
 Serve with pita chips.

 You might also like...